Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 Beginner pitfall

-• Forgetting -n when sorting sizes, counts, or any numeric column produces the wrong order
+• Forgetting -n when sorting sizes or counts produces the wrong order

-• Rule of thumb: "if the column looks like a number, add -n"
+• Rule of thumb: if the column holds numbers, add -n

 2-2.
 Numbers in Descending Order